robert-koch-institut/mex-test/docs/index.rst

 Documentation
 =============

-Backend server for the RKI metadata exchange.
+test server for the RKI metadata exchange.

 .. toctree::
     :maxdepth: 2